iancze/iancze.github.io/content/courses/astro589/lectures/02-fourier-transform-I/index.md

 * \\(H(t)\\): Heaviside step
 * \\(\delta(t)\\): impulse

 Strictly speaking, none of these functions has a Fourier transform.
-None of them is actually physically possible, either, because a waveform \\(\sin(t)\\) would have need to been switched on an infinite time ago, a step function would need to be maintained for an infinite time, and an impulse would need to be infinitely large for an infinitely short time.

 What do we mean that they do not have Fourier transforms?
 $$
 F(s) = \int_{-\infty}^{\infty} f(x) e^{-i 2 \pi x s}\\,\mathrm{d}x
 $$
 does not converge for all values of \\(s\\).
+Consider \\(\sin(t)\\) integrated from \\((-\infty, \infty)\\)... it'll just keep oscillating about 0.

+None of these waveforms are actually physically possible, though, because a waveform \\(\sin(t)\\) would have need to been switched on an infinite time ago, a step function would need to be maintained for an infinite time, and an impulse would need to be infinitely large for an infinitely short time.

 So, what are the conditions for the existence of Fourier transforms.